emdnaia/OpenOCD/README.md

 	       forward-addr: 2620:fe::9@853#dns.quad9.net
 	       forward-addr: 149.112.112.112@853#dns.quad9.net

- # Include the adblock list
+ # Include the blocklist for ads
 include: "/home/lowpriv_user/blacklist.conf"
 ```
 - in case you still need to generate the key: